-- Centralise your entire PIA process by linking each impact analysis to its data processing activity
+- Centralise all your PIAs by linking each of them to the associated personal data processing operations

-Introduced by the GDPR, the Privacy Impact Assessment is a tool for analysing security risks to personal data that could compromise the freedoms and rights of data subjects.
+A Privacy Impact Assessment (PIA) is a methodology introduced by the GDPR to analyse security risks associated with personal data that could compromise the rights and freedoms of data subjects.

-This essential tool ensures that a processing activity cannot infringe on the rights and freedoms of individuals, or on their privacy.
-It does this by analysing risks based on the nature of the data and its processing purposes.
-It helps identify the appropriate measures to be taken to maximize security.
+This process ensures that any processing activity does not infringe upon individuals’ rights, freedoms, or privacy.
+It achieves this by assessing risks based on the nature of the data and its processing purposes.
+A PIA helps identify the necessary measures to maximize security.

-The PIA must be conducted before carrying out a processing activity.
+The PIA must be carried out before engaging in any processing activity.

-Under the supervision of the Data Protection Officer (DPO), the data controller provides the legal justification for the processing activity, and identifies and presents the potential adverse consequences for data subjects.
-Measures to mitigate these consequences must then be designed and implemented.
-A determination is then made as to whether the processing activity is feasible, or whether the measures identified are insufficient to justify it.
+Under the Data Protection Officer (DPO) supervision, the data controller is responsible for providing the legal justification for the processing activity.
+Additionally, they must identify and present the potential adverse consequences that may affect data subjects.
+Measures to mitigate these consequences should subsequently be developed and implemented.
+The feasibility of the processing activity is then assessed, considering whether the identified actions are sufficient to justify it.